Clear out the cobwebs of your life. It will be worth it. You’ll travel the rest of your journey much lighter, and you’ll definitely go much farther.

 Realize this: everyone has stones in their backpack at one time or another in their life.
 And in truth, there is more shame in carrying them around in secret than there is to taking them out and putting them down, even if those around you get a glimpse.
 In fact, doing so just might inspire someone else to have enough courage to do the same.

 There are amazing, wonderful, abundant blessings awaiting you.
 Take care of things undone, so you can move forward and claim all there is to enjoy out of life.
-If there’s fear associated with considering such a step, understanding the “stickman” illustration can be VERY empowering.
-To understand fear and how to deal with it, learn about the stickman here.
+If there’s fear associated with considering such a step, understanding the “stickman” illustration can be REALLY helpful.
+To understand fear and how to deal with it, watch my full length video about the stickman concept here.